GavinMendelGleason/blog/entries/semantic_future.md

 It however makes some fatal errors that impede its use.

-First is that types are easier for programmers to work with than these logical languages.
+Types are easier for programmers to work with than these logical languages.
 Types are important, not just in low level and compiled languages, but increasingly in dynamic languages such as python and javascript.
 Speed is just one benefit of telling the computer what you mean.
 Another benefit is that the computer can tell you if what you mean is garbage.

 And this is why OWL is such a bear.
 It is very easy to tell OWL you mean something and it just believes you.
+It provides very little support to the data architect in making sure that things make sense.

 For instance, in a programming language, if I define a class A as a subclass of class B, and then define a class B as a subclass of class